-I pioneered the first night-ops Astronaut Training Class at NASA's MRMDF
+I pioneered the 1st night-ops Astronaut training at NASA's SSRMS simulator

 Software Engineer - Lockheed Martin - NASA - JSC - GRAF Lab